 (setq org-todo-keywords '((sequence "TODO" "FEEDBACK" "VERIFY" "|" "DONE" "DELEGATED")))

-With this setup, the command C-c C-t will cycle an entry from TODO to FEEDBACK, then to VERIFY, and finally to DONE and DELEGATED.
+With this setup, the command C-c C-t cycles an entry from ‘TODO’ to ‘FEEDBACK’, then to ‘VERIFY’, and finally to ‘DONE’ and ‘DELEGATED’.
 You may also use a numeric prefix argument to quickly select a specific state.
-For example C-3 C-c C-t will change the state immediately to VERIFY.
+For example C-3 C-c C-t changes the state immediately to ‘VERIFY’.
 Or you can use S-LEFT to go backward through the sequence.
 If you define many keywords, you can use in-buffer completion (see Completion) or even a special one-key selection scheme (see Fast access to TODO states) to insert these words into the buffer.
 Changing a TODO state can be logged with a timestamp, see Tracking TODO state changes, for more information.

 effective after restarting Org mode in a buffer.